Russian attack on hospital stirs outrage as talks stall

 When the series of blasts hit the children's and maternity hospital in Mariupol, the ground shook more than a mile away.
 Explosions blew out windows and ripped away much of the front of one building.
 Police and soldiers rushed to the scene to evacuate victims, carrying a bleeding woman with a swollen belly on a stretcher past burning and mangled cars.
 Another woman wailed as she clutched her child.

-Regional Ukrainian police official Volodymir Nikulin, standing in the ruins, called the attack “a war crime without any justification.”
-Britain’s Armed Forces minister, James Heappey, said that whether the hospital was hit by indiscriminate fire or deliberately targeted, “it is a war crime.”
+Britain's Armed Forces minister, James Heappey, said that whether the hospital was hit by indiscriminate fire or deliberately targeted, "it is a war crime."
+French President Emmanuel Macron called it "a shameful and immoral act of war."

 U.S. Vice President Kamala Harris, on a visit to Ukraine's neighbor Poland, backed calls for an international war-crimes investigation into the invasion, saying, "The eyes of the world are on this war and what Russia has done in terms of this aggression and these atrocities."